PowerCampus Listed by shadowbyt3$ Ransomware Group

 Cloud-based school management and collaboration platform targeting educational institutes in India, covering online fee payments, exam management, online admissions, teacher-parent communication, and e-learning continuity.

 On May 14, 2026, PowerCampus appeared on the leak site of the ransomware group shadowbyt3$.
-The cloud-based school management platform, used by educational institutions across India for fee payments, exam management, admissions, teacher-parent messaging, and e-learning, had internal files exfiltrated during a ransomware attack.
+The cloud-based school management platform, used by educational institutions across India for fee payments, exam management, admissions, teacher-parent messaging, and e-learning, is claimed to have had internal files exfiltrated during a ransomware attack.
 Families whose children attend schools running the service now face the possibility that sensitive personal and academic records are in the hands of criminals.

 Public reporting indicates the incident involved a successful ransomware deployment followed by data exfiltration.
 The shadowbyt3$ group posted evidence on its leak site, listing PowerCampus as a victim.
 Available details describe the platform as a hosted solution handling core administrative functions for schools, including online payments and parent-teacher communications.
 Exact victim counts and the full scope of records exposed remain unclear from current public reporting.
 The listing appeared on May 14, 2026, consistent with the group’s typical publication timeline after exfiltration deadlines pass.